When Sinks Help or Hurt: Unified Framework for Attention Sink in Large Vision-Language Models: Experiment

 \subsection{Single-Layer Results.}

 Table~\ref{tab:comparison} reports the best single-layer result within each 4-layer block, alongside the per-layer oracle that selects the best of 11 gate values independently per task at the same layer.
 Seven of eight blocks yield positive gains under the learned gate; L10 achieves the largest improvement at $+0.72$ on MMStar and $+2.14$ on CVBench, while L19 maintains non-negative gains across all 10 sub-tasks.
 Notably, these gains emerge from NTP training on just 10K general-purpose samples, without access to task identifiers.
 The oracle represents an upper bound, as it selects the best coefficient with access to ground-truth accuracy per task; the learned gate, which predicts from hidden states alone, is analyzed against this bound in Appendix~\ref{sec:supp_gap}.
-For comparison, we report results of a parameter-matched LoRA baseline in Appendix~\ref{sec:d1_baseline}.
+For comparison, a parameter-matched LoRA shows that these gains arise from the sink-specific structure rather than from the added parameters, as analyzed in detail in Appendix~\ref{sec:d1_baseline}.
 We also evaluate on additional benchmarks including OCRBench and MathVista (Appendix~\ref{sec:d3_broad}).

 Figure~\ref{fig:heatmap} expands the per-task accuracy changes of the learned gate to all 32 layers and 10 sub-tasks.
 Effective layers concentrate in L3--19, while early layers such as L2 produce large but opposing shifts across sub-tasks that hurt overall performance.
 We analyze the source of this layer-level variation in Section~\ref{sec:trajectory}.